skiffos/SkiffOS/README.md

 ODROID_SD=/dev/sdb make cmd/odroid/u/install
 ```

 You should now be able to plug the SD card into the board and boot.
-The default root password is `skiff`.

 If you change the config chain Skiff will automatically recognize this and re-configure.
 You only need to format the disk once.
 Later changes can be installed by running the install command alone.